-Saturday is a 12-mile walk starting from the National Trust Car Park at Corfe Castle at 10am). (parking charges apply unless you are a NT member).
+Day One – Saturday is a 12-mile walk starting from the National Trust Car Park at Corfe Castle at 10 am). (parking charges apply unless you are an NT member).

 We walk by Studland Hill and Ballard Point before making our way to the dramatic and most easterly point of the Jurassic Coast – Old Harry Rocks.
 If you are brave enough then take the thin path to the edge of one of the chalk formations.
-We then take the steep descent into Swanage for a well deserved ice-cream and a glass of something cold!
+We then take the steep descent into Swanage for well-deserved ice cream and a glass of something cold!

 The evening is yours to do with what you wish.
 If you wish to join us for something to eat then let us know and we will let you know the arrangements.

 DAY 2 – A SHORT 4.5 MILE WALK